-Hematological Response is based on the number of cells in your blood.
+- Haematological Response is based on the number of cells in your blood.
 The test used to measure this is a CBC or complete blood count.
-It’s done on a sample of blood taken from your arm.
+It’s done on a sample of blood taken from your arm.2

-Cytogenetic Response is a response to treatment of CML that occurs in the marrow, rather than just in the blood.
+- Cytogenetic Response is a response to treatment of CML that occurs in the marrow, rather than just in the blood.
 This test is done on a sample of your bone marrow.
 It’s done with either cytogenetics or FISH (Fluorescence in situ hybridisation) testing.
-These tests find altered (mutated) chromosomes.
+These tests find altered (mutated) chromosomes.2

-Molecular responses can only be measured using a PCR test, a very sensitive test which can be used to detect the presence of very low levels of specific genetic material (DNA).
+- Molecular Response can only be measured using a PCR test, a very sensitive test which can be used to detect the presence of very low levels of specific genetic material (DNA).2

-You may hear the terms long-term deep molecular response or a durable complete molecular response.
-This is a long-lasting complete molecular response.
-This is the goal of CML treatment.
+You may hear the terms ‘long-term deep molecular response’ or ‘durable complete molecular response’.
+These both mean a long-lasting complete molecular response, which is the goal of CML treatment.2